microsoft/Ironclad/ironfleet/README.md

 `verbose=false`, the client's output will primarily consist of reports of the form `#req <thread-ID> <request-number> <time-in-ms>`.

-Note also that the servers use non-blocking network receives, so they may be slow to respond to Ctrl-C.
+Note that the servers use non-blocking network receives, so they may be slow to respond to Ctrl-C.

 ## IronRSL - Key-Value Store